ChorusOne/solido/docs/dev-docs/governance-downstream.md

   - `Staker Role` corresponds to following responsibilities (instructions) in the Stake Pool Program

       ```
-    -  1. Set_Staker (needs signature of both manager and staker)
+    -  1. Set_Staker (needs signature of both manager and staker).
+[Update : This is not needed]
-    -  2. CreateValidatorStakeAccount
+    -  2. CreateValidatorStakeAccount [restrict to onlyManager and check with Fynn why we need this separately]
-    -  3. AddValidatorFromPool
+    -  3. AddValidatorFromPool [restrict to onlyManager once Fynn has completed this]
-    -  4. RemoveValidatorFromPool
+    -  4. RemoveValidatorFromPool [restrict to onlyManager once Fynn has completed this]

-    -  5. DecreaseValidatorStake
+    -  5. DecreaseValidatorStake [restrict to onlyMaintainers once Fynn has completed this]
-    -  6. IncreaseValidatorStake
+    -  6. IncreaseValidatorStake [restrict to onlyMaintainers once Fynn has completed this]

       ```
   - We need to proxy these instructions via the Lido Program
     - Proxy Instructions 1. to 4. and gate them to `onlyLidoOwner`
     - Proxy Instructions 5., 6. and gate them to `onlyMaintainers`

+  - CLI Requirements
+      - Rebalancing Bot that intelligently calls 5. and 6.
+[Ruud <> Jon as Jon is building something similar]
+      - Post MVP : Consider rebalance function in the on-chain program